HajiMohamedRufai/PowerBI/README.md

 ## Acknowledgments

-This project was developed by [Your Name] as a demonstration of PowerBI capabilities for interactive BI reporting.
+This project was developed by [Haji Rufai](https://www.github.com/hajimohamedrufai) as a demonstration of PowerBI capabilities for interactive BI reporting.

----

-Feel free to enhance this README with specific details about the project structure, visuals, and any additional information relevant to your implementation.